msramalho/my-public-ip-api/README.md

 Access servers and services in your home (or wherever) network even though they have dynamic IPs simply by querying your gh-pages endpoint and then use the IP to access them as if you had a static one.

 ### Customize
-By default, the script will check if your IP has changed every 10 seconds and update your gh-pages endpoint **only** if it has, if you want to increase this value, simply update the `UPDATE_INTERVAL` in the [update-ip.py](update-ip.py) in your own fork.
+By default, the script will check if your IP has changed every 10 seconds and update your gh-pages endpoint **only** if it has, if you want to increase this value, simply update the `UPDATE_INTERVAL` in the [update-ip.py](update-ip.py) in your own copy.